 - The overall cohesiveness and consistency of your work.

-- If your items are made by hand, or if some of your designs are produced/manufactured elsewhere.
+- If your items are made by hand (the use of appropriate tools is expected), or if some of your designs are produced/manufactured elsewhere or by others.
 All work must be original and made by the artist.
-Work should be made by hand or with the use of appropriate tools/equipment.

 - How your items are represented to us in your photos.
 (Your photos should not be blurry or poor quality.
 You must provide photos of your own work for review).